Isolated Hematuria

 Testing

 Before testing proceeds, true hematuria should be distinguished from red urine by urinalysis.
 In women with vaginal bleeding, the specimen should be obtained by straight catheterization to avoid contamination by a nonurinary source of blood.
-Red urine without red blood cells (RBCs) suggests myoglobinuria or hemoglobinuria, porphyria, or ingestion of certain drugs or foods.
-Generally, the presence of hematuria should be confirmed by testing a 2nd specimen.
+Red urine without red blood cells (RBCs) suggests myoglobinuria or hemoglobinuria, porphyria, or ingestion of certain medications or foods.
+Generally, the presence of hematuria should be confirmed by testing a second specimen.

 Presence of casts, protein, or dysmorphic RBCs (unusually shaped, with spicules, folding, and blebs) indicates a glomerular disorder.
 White blood cells or bacteria suggest an infectious etiology.
 However, because urinalysis shows predominantly RBCs in some patients with cystitis, urine culture is usually done.
 A positive culture result warrants treatment with antibiotics.
 If hematuria resolves after treatment and no other symptoms are present, no further evaluation is required for patients < 50, especially women.